RohitTiwari7879/Global-University-Analysis/README.md

 ## 🛠 Tools & Technologies

-- **Power BI** – for building the interactive dashboard
+- **Power BI** – for building interactive dashboards
-- **Microsoft Excel** – for data cleaning and transformation
+- **Power Query** – for data transformation and modeling
+- **DAX (Data Analysis Expressions)** – for creating calculated columns and measures
 - **CSV files** – as primary data sources

 ## 📊 Key Features

 - View university rankings by year, country, and ranking system
 - Explore performance based on criteria such as teaching, research, citations, and international outlook
-- Compare how universities perform in different global ranking systems
+- Compare how universities perform across different global ranking systems
-- Analyze country-wise academic progress over time
+- Analyze country-wise academic progress and ranking trends over time

 ## ✅ How to Use